-- The upload must occur before midnight UTC on August 6, 2013. - The content can be uploaded only to the examplebucket.
+- The upload must occur before midnight UTC on December 30, 2015. - The content can be uploaded only to the sigv4examplebucket.
 The bucket must be in the region that you specified in the credential scope (x-amz-credential form parameter), because the signature you provided is valid only within this scope. - You can provide any key name that starts with user/user1.
-For example, user/user1/MyPhoto.jpg. - The ACL must be set to public-read - If the upload succeeds, the user's browser is redirected to http://examplebucket.s3.amazonaws.com/successful_upload.html - The object must be an image file.
+For example, user/user1/MyPhoto.jpg. - The ACL must be set to public-read.